cobbzilla/mobiletto-orm/README.md

 If fewer than this many writes succeed, the entire operation fails and any successful writes are deleted.

 The default value is 0, which means that *all* writes must succeed.
 Set to 1 and only a single write must succeed.

+#### Alternate IDs
+The `alternateIdFields` property is an array of strings.
+If an object is passed to `create` or `update` and does not have an `id` field, but does have one of these fields, then the first field that has a non-empty string value will be used as the `id`.

+The default set of `alternateIdFields` is: `['name', 'username', 'email']`

+If you prefer that a particular TypeDef should always require an explicitly set `id`, then set `alternateIdFields` to `[]` or `null` on your type definition object.

 ## Caveats